npcardoso/MHS2/README.md

 * [boost](http://www.boost.org/)
 * [scons](http://www.scons.org/)

+To build just type `scons` and all should be fine.

 In order to build with boost in a non-default place, create a `.scons.conf` file in the project root defining the following
 variables: